benjaminbardossy-dotcom/mock-pip-boy/README.md

 # Assembling Your Own
 If you're interested in creating your own wrist boy, the simplified construction of the wrist boy is as follows:
 1. Gather the necessary files(All files / folders referenced can be found at the top of this repo):
-   - Download the step files found in folder labled CAD Models
+   - Download the step files found in folder labeled CAD Models
-   - Download the zip file containing the gerber files for the PCB labled wrist_boy_gerber.zip, found in the folder labled PCB
+   - Download the zip file containing the gerber files for the PCB labeled wrist_boy_gerber.zip, found in the folder labeled PCB
 2. Gather the Parts
    - See the BOM below and order any parts you don't already have using the links provided
    - Go to JLCPCB and start a new order